 Welcome to the Vanderbilt AASA website!
 Here, you can meet our wonderful board members, learn about our major programs, and find out how to get more connected.

 Founded in 1986, AASA strives to establish a lasting culture of activism and awareness regarding Asian and Asian American identity.
 We take pride in the breadth and depth of our events throughout the year, ranging from weekly committees and casual socials to the annual Lunar New Year Festival, which attracts hundreds of students, faculty, and Nashville residents each year.
 Whether you’re passionate about political activism or interested in traditional dances, AASA has a community for you during your time at Vanderbilt—and if not, please reach out to me or any of the board members with your idea!
 We invite you to work with us to make AASA organic, personal, and relevant to you and the community.
 Together, we can go beyond.

 AASA President 2019-2020

-We host frequent events for students to get together and learn about Asian-American culture, as well as have fun and eat food.
-These events include our annual Asian New Year Festival, Asian Pacific Heritage Month traditions, and our General Board meetings, among many others.
+We host frequent events for students to explore their identities, as well as have fun and eat food.
+These events include our annual Lunar New Year Festival, Asian Pacific Heritage Month events, and our social outings, among many others.